 We use possessive adjectives + a noun

-Use the + superlative adjective to say which is the (biggest, etc. ) in a group
+Use the + superlative adjective to say which is the (biggest, etc. ) in a group.
+We usually use the before a superlative adjective.

 After superlatives, we use in (not of) + places, e.g the world, the class etc.